 Check Engine: The check engine indicator normally turns on when the ignition is first turned on.
 During this time, the powertrain management system runs a series of self-diagnostics.
 If the indicator remains on after startup, see a Harley-Davidson dealer for service.

-Maintenance: The maintenance indicator turns on when the vehicle has detected the vehicle requires maintenance and/or repair but can still be operated.
+Maintenance: The maintenance indicator turns on when the vehicle has detected that the fluid needs to be changed and requires an ABS bleed procedure to be performed.
 See a Harley-Davidson dealer for service.

 Battery Fault Indicator